tuxor1337/hidetopbar/README.md

     make ./locale/hidetopbar.pot

-As mentioned in the previous section, running `make` requires the packages `intltool` and `gettext` (the package names may vary depending on your distribution).
+As mentioned in the previous section, running `make` requires the `gettext` package to be installed (the package names may vary depending on your distribution).

 License
 -------